-“How can I have a successful HOA community?”
-As an HOA board member, you have most likely asked this question — regardless if you’re newly-elected or tenured.
+As an HOA board member, you have most likely wondered how to run an HOA community successfully — regardless of whether you’re newly elected or tenured.
 Admittedly, running a community is hard and very challenging.
 However, if you have a solid foundation, it’s possible to achieve great success.
 To guide you through this process, here’s what you need to know about how to run an HOA successfully.

-“How can I have a successful HOA community?”
-As an HOA board member, you have most likely asked this question — regardless if you’re newly-elected or tenured.
+As an HOA board member, you have most likely wondered how to run an HOA community successfully — regardless of whether you’re newly elected or tenured.
 Admittedly, running a community is hard and very challenging.
 However, if you have a solid foundation, it’s possible to achieve great success.
 To guide you through this process, here’s what you need to know about how to run an HOA successfully.

 What makes a good HOA?
 There are so many possible answers to this question.
-So much will depend on the type of community association you have, your homeowners, your assets and facilities, and so on.
+Many will depend on the type of community association you have, your homeowners, your assets and facilities, and so on.
 However, at the very base, a successful community has several traits or characteristics.

 Here are important things to consider if you want to run an HOA successfully.

-As the governing body of your community, board members should have a working knowledge of community association management.
-They must be able to fully understand your governing documents to make informed decisions.
+As your community’s governing body, board members should have a working knowledge of community association management and be able to fully understand your governing documents to make informed decisions.

-When looking for potential candidates for the HOA board, look for homeowners who have leadership qualities, communication skills, and management experience.
-You also want people who are strategic, reliable, proactive, and collaborative.
+When looking for potential candidates for the HOA board, try to find homeowners with leadership qualities, good communication skills, and management experience.
+Strategic, reliable, proactive, and collaborative people tend to work wonders on a board.

 How many board members should your HOA have?
-It varies from association to association, but it can be anywhere from three to seven board members.
-Many HOAs will need a board president, vice president, secretary, and treasurer.
-Though, it will still depend on what your bylaws say.
+It varies from association to association.
+Some state laws stipulate a minimum of three people, but it can be anywhere from three to seven board members.
+Many HOAs will need a board president, vice president, secretary, and treasurer, but it will still depend on what your bylaws say.

 To have a successful HOA community, board members must always put the community and its members first.
 As a board member, you should always remember your fiduciary duty to the association.
 This means you have a legal obligation to make reasonable decisions for the best interest of the entire community.

-The HOA board cannot run a successful community on its own.
+The HOA board cannot run a successful community alone.
 You will need the involvement and cooperation of homeowners.
-This not only makes community management easier and manageable but working with like-minded people also makes the experience more fun.
+This makes community management easier while also making the experience more fun.

 While it’s true that the HOA is the governing board and homeowners are required to follow HOA guidelines, it is possible for both parties to collaborate and work together.
 Your homeowners are valuable resources; their experience and expertise can help the community function optimally.

-They should also be strategic and logical when making decisions on behalf of the community.
-Always think about the mission, vision, and values that your community upholds.
+The board must be strategic and logical when making decisions for the community.
+They should always consider the mission, vision, and values that your community upholds.

-HOA board members also have to stay on top of community matters such as regularly preparing financial reports and statements, scheduling maintenance and repairs, collecting HOA dues, monitoring insurance deductibles, and so on.
+HOA board members also have to manage community matters, such as regularly preparing financial reports and statements, scheduling maintenance and repairs, collecting HOA dues, monitoring insurance deductibles, and so on.

 A successful community has productive and concise board meetings.
-HOA board members should keep in mind that these meetings are not discussion forums or planning sessions.
-It’s a place to conduct official association business.
+HOA board members should remember that these meetings are not discussion forums or planning sessions.
+They are a place to conduct official association business.

-Therefore, boards should always come prepared to board meetings.
+Therefore, boards should always come prepared for board meetings.
 Study the board meeting agenda and relevant materials ahead of time.
 If you have questions, ask them before the day of the meeting.

-Just because you have a short board meeting does not mean that you were not productive.
-An organized board meeting only means that every member came prepared and is ready to make decisions.
+Just because you had a short board meeting does not mean that you were not productive.
+An organized board meeting only means that every member is prepared and ready to make decisions.
 To run an HOA successfully, encourage board members to stick to the agenda and express thoughts as concisely as possible.

 Enforcing HOA rules and regulations is one of the most difficult aspects of community management.
-Even though everyone knows the homeowner association guidelines and governing documents, you will still have homeowners who do not fully comply.
+Even though everyone knows the homeowner association guidelines and governing documents, some homeowners still do not fully comply.

 You can lessen this by having fair and consistent rule enforcement.
-If homeowners see that the board is playing favorites, the more they will refuse to comply.
+If homeowners see that the board is playing favorites, they will refuse to comply more.
 Selective enforcement can also lead to legal troubles if the board is not careful.

 Therefore, your HOA board should consistently provide members with updates on all non-confidential community matters.